 Business attire is recommended for the Monday evening opening dinner and keynote address.
 Business casual attire is suggested for the daily symposium.

 Q. Is the Connors Family Retreat and Conference Center on Boston College's campus?

 No, The Connors Family Retreat and Conference Center is not located on the Boston College campus.
 The Connors Family Retreat and Conference Center is located approximately 30 minutes away from the Boston College campus in Dover, MA.

 Q. How do I access the Institute Canvas site?

-Participants will be sent an email invitation with login credentials to the Institute Canvas site (schedule, readings, contact information) two weeks prior to the Institute.
+Participants will be sent an email invitation with login credentials to the Institute Canvas site (schedule, readings, contact information) one month prior to the Institute.
 The email address that participants provide as part of their application will be their username.
 Participants are instructed to enter their login credentials to gain access to the Institute Canvas site (bc.edu/lms).

 Q. What should I do in the case of an emergency?